gyselroth/docxBox/README.md

 docxBox helps tracing changes to the files contained within DOCX archives, made when manipulating documents in word processor applications.

-When given two DOCX files, the ``ls`` command displays a side-by-side comparison of the contained files' attributes, with non-identical items
+When given two DOCX files, the ``ls`` command lists all files of both DOCX documents side-by-side. docxBox compares all files and highlights files w/ different attributes and content.
-highlighted:

 ````docxbox ls foo_v1.docx foo_v2.docx````